 The Montessori Approach fosters independence, self-discipline, self-confidence, self-esteem and resilience.
-Children develop their concentration and executive functioning skills as well as a love and joy in learning.
+Children develop their concentration and executive functioning skills as well as a love for learning.

 The Prepared Environment

-In a Montessori Environment, children become emerged in an atmosphere of orderliness, calmness and purposeful work.
+In a Montessori Environment, children become immersed in an atmosphere of orderliness, calmness and purposeful work.
 The environment is prepared according to the needs and interests of the children in the group.

 There are five curriculum areas in a Montessori Centre:

 Practical Life activities are purposeful tasks that simulate the activities involved in everyday life.
 The exercises fall into four categories: Care of the Self, Care of the Environment, Grace and Courtesy, and Control of Movement.

 Sensorial activities are those which refine the five senses – tactile, visual,